isaacnmm/pestpolicy-hugo2XX/content/posts/can-you-use-exterior-paint-indoors/index.md

 Indeed, exterior paint is coupled with numerous properties such s waterproof, UV-rays protected, and fade-resistant, which are not found in most interior paints
 .
-You may have to repaint your surface often, within a given period, �if coated with interior paint than when coated with exterior paint.
+You may have to repaint your surface often, within a given period, if coated with interior paint than when coated with exterior paint.
 Further, the exterior paint forms a permanent coat layer that is more cumbersome to remove  the interior paint coat can quickly be scrapped and washed with soap and water.
 Further, different additives may remove
 [mildew spores](https://www.wikihow.com/Reduce-Mold-Spores-in-the-Air)